Van driver admits to killing mother-of-three on golf course

 01:11

+Cowboy roofer leads police on chase across golf course before killing mother-of-three

-A man has admitted to killing a woman who was hit by a van on a golf course in April 2025.
+A rogue roofer led police on a chase before running over and killing a mother-of-three on a golf course in April 2025, video shows.

-Dash-cam footage shows the van, driven by John McDonald, 52, leading police on a high-speed chase before driving onto the golf course at Aston Wood Golf Club in Shenstone.
+Worcester Crown Court heard John McDonald, 52, of Booth Street, Bloxwich, West Midlands, was involved in roofing fraud at the time with two other men, who would charge elderly people "exorbitant amounts" for poor repairs.

-Mother-of-three Suzanne Cherry, 62, was struck by the van while playing golf with her husband on 11 April and died at the Queen Elizabeth Hospital in Birmingham four days later.
+Police spotted their van and pursued it onto the course, where Suzanne Cherry, 62, was playing with her husband when she was struck by the vehicle.
+She died four days later in hospital.

 Up next